cloudmesh/cloudmesh-manual/docs/_sources/projects/project-hpc.rst.txt

 A preliminary start is provided at:

 -  ``Batch Jobs <https://github.com/cloudmesh/cloudmesh-batch>``\ \_
--  Gregor also developed proviuly a python interface to SLURM/PBS, please contact him.
+-  Gregor also developed previously a python interface to SLURM/PBS, please contact him.

 Difficulty